captainbrosset/packman/README.md

 ========

 You may have noticed that the configuration accepts a visitors array.
 A visitor is a piece of code that transform package content, package name and file content while things are done.
 This is the way to get packages perfectly fit to your needs.

+You can imagine using visitors for pretty much anything you want.
+Visitors can alter the file content but also package file names and locations or simply output other files.

 Examples of visitors include (but are not restricted to) including separators between the files, minifying file content, renaming package files to include a version number, processing less css or coffeescript files.